pczekalski/ESP32-4-Relay-MQTT/readme.md

 # Hardware
 Hardware is an ESP32-based 4-relay module.
-This particular one has integrated power source with AC-DC converter.
+This particular one has an integrated power source with an AC-DC converter.

-This solution, however, is compatible with any hardware taht is ESP32-based, that uses:
+This solution, however, is compatible with any hardware that is ESP32-based, that uses:
 - 4 separate GPIOs to control relays, one GPIO per relay, binary logic (1 is on, 0 is off)
-- has separate LED to present state (also binary controlled).
+- has a separate LED to present the state (also binary controlled).

 # Software
-Software works the way that it exposes and access point (WiFi) you can connect to.
-Default access code is 12345678.
+Software works the way that it exposes an access point (WiFi) that you can connect to.
+The default access code is 12345678.
-Once connected, open browser at http://192.168.4.1 and configure:
+Once connected, open a browser at http://192.168.4.1 and configure:
 - WiFi (SSID, pass) the module should connect to
 - MQTT broker configuration:
   - IP address